 $\chi_o(G_1\oslash \ldots \oslash G_k)\geq \chi_o(G_1) + \ldots + \chi_o(G_k)$

-Since every $G_i$, $1\leq i \leq k$, is an induced subdigraph of the combined graph, all values $\chi_o (G_1),\ldots, \chi_o(G_k)$ lead to a lower bound on the number of necessary colors for the combined graph by Lemma \ref{le-isubdigraph}.
-Further the order operations implies that for every $1\leq i\neq j\leq k$ no vertex in $G_i$ can be colored in the same way as a vertex in $G_j$.
-Thus $\chi_o(G_1) + \ldots + \chi_o(G_k)$ leads to a lower bound on the number of necessary colors for the combined graph.
+Since every $G_i$, $1\leq i \leq k$, is an induced subdigraph of the combined graph, all values $\chi_o (G_1),\ldots, \chi_o(G_k)$ lead to a lower bound for the number of necessary colors of the combined graph by Lemma \ref{le-isubdigraph}.
+Further, the order operations implies that for every $1\leq i\neq j\leq k$ no vertex in $G_i$ can be colored in the same way as a vertex in $G_j$.
+Thus, $\chi_o(G_1) + \ldots + \chi_o(G_k)$ leads to a lower bound for the number of necessary colors of the combined graph.

 \end{enumerate} This shows the statements of the lemma. \end{proof}